 Summer in the South of FranceThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 Hi Everyone!
 I’m back with part two of my France trip update 🙂 As many of you know, the first half of our trip was spent in Paris, which was absolutely amazing and filled with food, wine and daily excursions to different parts of the city.
 Our trip slowed down a bit as we took a train from Paris to Nice through the French countryside.
 The South of France is a much more laid-back, slow-paced environment than the hustle and bustle of Paris.
 It was a nice change of pace with the beaches, the consistent 80 degree weather (day or night), and the Italian-influenced food.
 We stayed in Nice, and took day trips to Monaco, Eze, and the Luberon region.

 Old Town Nice has tons of amazing markets with fresh spices, herbs, fruits, vegetables, art, liquor, olive oil, breads, cheese, the list goes on and on.
 So a lot of our meals were in bits and pieces as we explored the various markets or packed sandwiches on day trips.
 But there were two restaurants in Nice that completely stood out, which I’ll share with you here.
 The first is La Voglia – an Italian restaurant right in the heart of Nice.

 Now one thing to note is that while La Voglia is amazing, all of the restaurants around La Voglia are not – they’re all tourist traps and the food & service is actually quite horrible.
 But La Voglia is like a diamond in the rough: amazing food, good service, and excellent wine.